Ross-on-Wye: Climate

 Ross-on-Wye experiences a typically British maritime climate, with mild summers and winters.
 A Met Office weather station provides long-term climate data for the town.
 Meteorological readings have been taken in Ross since 1858; the Ross-on-Wye weather station holds some national records.

 Notable people

-References appear on each person's page.
-In birth order:
+People who were born in Ross, or have lived in the town, include: